lbonanomi/scripts/README.md

 [ghe_bridge](https://github.com/lbonanomi/scripts/tree/master/ghe_bridge): So Employer pushes an "everyone in the pool" model for GHE, including non-engineering staff who may not be comfortable on a Linux commandline and have trouble with navigating a .gitconfig file.
 This microservice and bookmarklet combo allows for more business-oriented folks to push a button and get a fixed .gitconfig and a repository zipfile for GH Desktop.

 [JIRA Pulse](https://github.com/lbonanomi/scripts/tree/master/jira_pulse): Simple monitoring for a fleet of JIRA instances.
-Look for connectivity and confirm basic functionality with REST calls.
+Look for connectivity and confirm basic functionality and response times with REST calls.
+Connection timeouts and too-slow responses trigger SMS cascades throuth Twilio, all responses are clocked against Employer's grafana.

 [a link](https://github.com/user/repo/blob/branch/other_file.md)